bitcointranscripts/bitcointranscripts/bitcoin-explained/open-timestamps-leveraging-bitcoin-s-security-for-all-data.md

 Aaron van Wirdum: 00:26:16

-I think timestamps and these kinds of timestamps and open timestamps are the most interesting and the most important non-monetary use of Bitcoin.
+I think timestamps and these kinds of timestamps and OpenTimestamps are the most interesting and the most important non-monetary use of Bitcoin.
 I think it's a big deal being able to timestamp documents in such a very viable way.

 Sjors Provoost: 00:26:37